 In inner space, measurement is not the same as here in the outer world.
 There is a different relativity between measurement and time/space/movement.
 If we can even capture a vague or hazy sense of this, it will change our outlook and help us go further on our path.
 We don’t need to sit for hours and hours practicing focused emptiness.
 That’s not the point of it.
 But each time we pray and meditate, we can attempt it to some degree.

-We need to develop the ability to be a true leader as well as a follower.
-And last but not least, we want to develop the ability to let go of our mind and find the inner space that is our real home.
+We also want to experience God living in us and all around us.
+And we need to develop the ability to be a true leader as well as a follower.
+Last but not least, we want to develop the ability to let go of our mind and find the inner space that is our real home.
 For only by finding our true inner home can we find eternal life.
 This is the only way to remove all our fears, forever.

 We can’t surrender to God’s will until we are in full possession of ourselves.
 At the same time, we can’t find and be all of ourselves unless we surrender to God unconditionally.
 To resolve this paradox, it’s important we look at our resistance to reaching the all-important state of autonomy.